Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 When you have the MRI scan you have an injection of a drug called buscopan to slow down the movement of your bowel.
 This will help the bowel show up more clearly on the scan.
 The MRI scan will take about 45 minutes.
 The CT scan will take no more than 10 minutes.

-The trial team will ask you to fill out a questionnaire before your surgery, and then 1 year, 3 years and 5 years afterwards.
+The trial team will ask you to fill out a questionnaire before your surgery then 1 year and 3 years afterwards.
 The questionnaire will ask about side effects and how you’ve been feeling.
 This is called a quality of life study.

 The researchers will try to make the appointment for your MRI scan to be on the same day as your CT scan.
 If they are unable to do so, you will need to come back on another day for the MRI scan.